Lower Columbia River Steelhead

 The lower Columbia River steelhead is a threatened species.
 NOAA Fisheries’ West Coast Region, along with the Science Centers, work to protect and conserve this species under the Endangered Species Act.

-DPS Description: This distinct population segment, or DPS, includes naturally spawned anadromous steelhead (Oncorhynchus mykiss) originating below natural and manmade impassable barriers from rivers between the Cowlitz and Wind Rivers (inclusive) and the Willamette and Hood Rivers (inclusive).
-This DPS excludes such fish originating from the upper Willamette River basin above Willamette Falls.
-This DPS does include steelhead from seven hatchery, or artificial propagation, programs:
+DPS Description: This distinct population segment, or DPS, includes naturally spawned anadromous O. mykiss (steelhead) originating below natural and manmade impassable barriers from rivers between the Cowlitz and Wind Rivers (inclusive) and the Willamette and Hood Rivers (inclusive); excludes such fish originating from the upper Willamette River basin above Willamette Falls.
+This DPS includes steelhead from the following artificial propagation programs:

 - Cowlitz Trout Hatchery Late Winter-run Program (Lower Cowlitz)